The Many Faces of Ms. Sheila!

 historical characters brought to life!

 At her core, Ms. Sheila, , is a Professional Imaginator with a passion, vision and ministry of healing hearts, unifying communities and reminding people to share their stories.
-Through stories of slaves, servants, Biblical characters, business women, teachers, activists and survivors she truly brings history to life!
+Through stories of enslaved persons, Biblical characters, business women, teachers, activists and survivors she truly brings history to life!

 Your performance of Oney Judge at La Entrada school last week took my breath away and moved me, and many others, to tears.
 What a powerful way to teach children (and adults) about real people’s lives in history!
 I will not soon forget this meaningful performance.
 I felt like I was watching a show on Broadway.
 It was that good!
 It really touched me.